 2 Section 95 of this Act gave effect to Sch.
 1 which set out some temporary provisions relating to obtaining and using identifying particulars of people in custody and others.
 These provisions ceased to have effect on 29 June 2005.

-3 Footnote no longer applicable.

-4 On the date as at which this compilation was prepared, the Criminal Organisations Control Act 2012 s.
-175 had not come into operation.
-It reads as follows:

-175. Criminal Investigation (Identifying People) Act 2002 amended

-(1) This section amends the Criminal Investigation (Identifying People) Act 2002.

-(2) Before section 73(1)(n) insert:

-(nd) for the purposes of the Criminal Organisations Control Act 2012;